jordan-v22/CYA-2/README.md

-# CYA-2 – Job Application & Interview Scheduling
+# CYA-2 – Internship Application & Interview Scheduling

 ## Overview
 This repository documents my Career Development Experience (CYA 02), focused on applying for a remote Computer Data Analyst position and progressing to the interview scheduling stage.